ldesiqueira/cmk-api/README.md

 Requirements
 ============

- * CentOS 6
+At a minimum, you should have:

- * Ruby 1.9.3 via the SCL mechanism
+ * Ruby 1.9.3 or higher
  * An OMD site running check_mk

+This software is only tested with CentOS 6 and Ruby 2.0, so YMMV.

 Server Installation
 ===================